 When you think about career paths with an education degree, one job in particular probably comes to mind: teacher.
 Few college degree programs have such a limited stereotypical career path as the field of education.
-While many graduates of an education degree program do go on to become teachers, this isn’t the only career opportunity you can pursue with an education degree.
-From school administration to non-profits to traditional corporate environments, alternative non-teaching job opportunities abound for people with the skills developed in a teacher preparation program.
+While many graduates of an education degree program do go on to become teachers, this isn't the only career opportunity you can pursue with an education degree.
+From school administration, educational consultant, to nonprofits to traditional corporate environments, alternative non-teaching job opportunities abound for people with the skills developed in a teacher preparation program.

-Whether you’re considering becoming an education major and want to know its full potential, or you’re already a teacher and are looking to explore different options, we lined up a variety of non-teaching jobs that professionals with an education degree can pursue.
+Whether you're considering becoming an education major and want to know its full potential, or you're already a teacher and are looking to explore different options, we lined up a variety of non-teaching jobs that professionals with an education degree and work experience can pursue.

 Non-Teaching Careers in Education

 Maybe you like being in an education environment – just not in the classroom.
 If you’re passionate about education but know that you don’t want to teach, a wide variety of career opportunities are still available to you.